mvysny/karibu-helloworld-application/README.md

   Karibu-DSL library; please visit the [Karibu-DSL home page](https://github.com/mvysny/karibu-dsl) for more information.
 * The browserless testing is demonstrated in the [MainViewTest.kt](src/test/kotlin/com/vaadin/flow/demo/helloworld/MainViewTest.kt) file.
   Please read [Browserless Web Testing](https://github.com/mvysny/karibu-testing) for more information.
-* For more complex example which includes multiple pages, please see the [Karibu-DSL example-v10 app](https://github.com/mvysny/karibu-dsl#quickstart-vaadin-10-flow).
+* For more complex example which includes multiple pages, please see the [Beverage Buddy Karibu-DSL example-v10 app](https://github.com/mvysny/karibu-dsl#quickstart-vaadin-10-flow).
-  It is a port of the [Beverage Buddy App Starter](https://github.com/vaadin/beverage-starter-flow) to Kotlin + Karibu DSL.
+  It is a port of the Vaadin official Java [Beverage Buddy App Starter](https://github.com/vaadin/beverage-starter-flow) to Kotlin + Karibu DSL.
 * For information on how to connect the UI to the database backend please visit [Vaadin-on-Kotlin](http://www.vaadinonkotlin.eu/)
   You can find a complete CRUD example at [Vaadin-on-Kotlin vok-example-flow-sql2o](https://github.com/mvysny/vaadin-on-kotlin#vaadin-10-flow-example-project).